Home Doh Ref

 • Any file with a .doh.yaml extension will be recognized

-For programmatic package definition, use the Doh.Package() function:
+For programmatic package definition, use the Doh.Package() function (defines a Package without a callback):

 Doh.Package('package_name', {